jochasinga/sqlx/README.md

 Forget the PostgreSQL database previously saved.

+### info

+Provide information of the current database.

+### show-tables

+Show all the tables in the current database.

 ### describe [TABLE_NAME]

 Show the `column_name`, `data_type`, `is_nullable`, and `column_default` of a table's column(s).